 9. The Brick Background Texture

-Bricks are a great texture to have to hand, ideal for showcasing framed images against, or sitting behind graffiti-style typography.
+Bricks are a fantastic texture to have to hand, ideal for placing behind mocked-up framed images, or for sitting behind graffiti-style typography.

 Brick backgrounds provide enough interest to be the main visual feature of a layout, while remaining uniform enough to allow text to stand out.

-This broad range of brick textures has styles to suit every taste, from clean burnt terracotta to aged-looking maroon.
+This broad range of brick textures has styles to suit every taste, from clean burnt terracotta to distressed painted walls.
 Download 20 different textures for the perfect brick background for your designs.
 Also included is a quick vignette layer for a dramatic effect.

 10. The White Background Texture

-Without a doubt the most versatile of all the backgrounds in your collection, a basic range of white textures will become a firm favorite for using in your design projects.
+Likely to be the most versatile of all the backgrounds in your collection, a basic range of white backgrounds and textures will no doubt become a firm favorite for using in your design projects.

-Even though white backgrounds lack color and an out-there design, they are flexible and provide an instant solution for adding that much sought-after professional look.
-Set behind graphics, typography and even other textures on posters, stationery, websites, cards and covers, they give an instant ‘texture-boost’.
+Layered behind or over graphics, typography and other textures on posters, stationery, websites, cards and covers, they give an instant ‘texture-boost’ to layouts.

-This collection of white abstract textures contains 10 hi-res backgrounds, with bokeh and glittery effects.
-Add some sparkle to your work by trying this suite today.
+This collection of white abstract textures contains 10 hi-res backgrounds, with bokeh and glittered effects.
+Add some subtle sparkle to your work by trying this pack of stylish white textures today.
 Watch it quickly become the most used backgrounds in your collection.

 Your Ultimate Background and Texture Collection

-Backgrounds are the backbone of any great design layout, adding subtle texture, interest and color while allowing stronger elements to shine.
-This collection of 10 essential backgrounds will see you through any design project, whatever the theme and whoever the client...
+This collection of 10 essential backgrounds will see you through any design project, whatever the theme and whoever the client:

 - The concrete background